 Allegations of abuse rarely come out of nowhere.
 It’s common to have an idea that your spouse is thinking they could raise the allegation in the event of separation or divorce based on things they say when upset or angry.
 If you’re concerned your spouse may make such an allegation you should take reasonable measures to prepare to counter their false claim.
 You also need to make sure you’re acting in such a manner that does not give validity to their claim.
 Don’t be emotionally or physically abusive or controlling within the marriage.
 And be mindful of how you want to present yourself to a judge if the need arises.

 If a false accusation is leveled against you though, take heart because there’s still hope for justice.
 Just as Oklahoma law provides that abusers should pay reasonable attorney fees of victims, it also provides that false accusers should pay fees of the falsely accused.
 43 O.S. § 107.3(D) provides that if the Court determines the allegations made against you to be false, the Court may find the accuser in contempt, consider the false allegation in any custody determination, and order the false accuser to pay all court costs and legal expenses arising from the allegation.

 The key element to any case involving the false accusation of abuse is to establish the abuse did not occur.
 Following the suggested guidance above is a first step in that process and will help your attorney develop a stronger case on your behalf.

 The lawyers of The Smith Firm battle against false accusations of abuse every day.
-If you’ve been falsely accused of abuse, you shouldn’t fight that fight alone You can contact us at (405) 843-1000 to discuss how we may be of assistance, or you can email email@example.com for more information on how we can help.
+If you’ve been falsely accused of abuse, you shouldn’t fight that fight alone.
+Contact us today to discuss how we may be of assistance to you in your fight.